We are building resilient and diversified supply chains

 1. Develop actionable cost, price, supply, and demand projections with geographic granularity.

-In partnership with the Defense Advanced Research Projects Agency's (DARPA's) Open Price Exploration for National Security (OPEN) initiative, preeminent data analytics firms will produce forecasts and Forum members will provide feedback to refine them, yielding credible deal-relevant data under multiple policy scenarios.
+In partnership with the Defense Advanced Research Projects Agency's (DARPA's) Open Price Exploration for National Security (OPEN) initiative, preeminent data analytics firms produce forecasts and Forum members provide feedback to refine them, yielding credible deal-relevant data under multiple policy scenarios.

 2. Provide a clearinghouse for expanded critical minerals supply chain projects.